×

 Stomach Flu Stages

 1st Stage: The first stage of a stomach flu infection is exposure.
-The majority of cases of stomach flu are contracted from people in your local area, particularly in enclosed spaces like nursing homes, schools, and cruise ships.
+Most cases of stomach flu are contracted from people in your local area, particularly in enclosed spaces like nursing homes, schools, and cruise ships.
 Since it takes time for symptoms to appear, you may learn about an outbreak after being exposed.

 3rd Stage: An acute infection is the third stage of stomach flu infection.
 As an acute infection, viral gastroenteritis is rapid and transient in nature.
-Your immune system initiates an inflammatory response to eradicate the virus as soon as it detects a threat.
+Once your immune system detects a threat, it triggers an inflammatory response to eliminate the virus.
 This is the cause of disease symptoms.
 Once it is successful, the symptoms will go away.

 4th Stage: Convalescence is the fourth stage.
 When your immune system defeats the infection, you’ll notice a decrease in your symptoms.
 Your symptoms will eventually go away, and you’ll get better.
 However, you can still be contagious for a few days if the virus is still present in your faeces.